'You can't play for Man Utd if you don't have mental strength' - Rashford opens up on setbacks & Solskjaer | Goal.com

 Rashford says that he has learned a lot playing under Solskjaer, which is hardly a surprise, given the Norwegian is a former striker, a United legend renowned for his lethal finishing during his playing days at Old Trafford.

-However, the England international says that Solskjaer's guidance extends beyond tips on shooting, positioning and movement.
+However, the 23-year-old says that Solskjaer's guidance extends beyond tips on shooting, positioning and movement.

 “He is just so positive as a manager," Rashford enthused.
 "I think it helps when you have a manager that was a forward.
 But he's also just so positive, encouraging you to go out and try things, and express yourself in the right areas.